TriplyDB/Documentation/docs/triply-client-js/index.md

 This method is identical to [`Client.getAccount()`](#clientgetaccount).

-This function has the same behavior as [`Client.getUser(name: string)`](#clientgetusername-string) if `name` is identical to the account name of the current user.
+This method has the same behavior as [`Client.getUser(name: string)`](#clientgetusername-string) if `name` is identical to the account name of the current user.

-The following example code retrieves to the current user:
+The following example code returns to the current user:

 ```typescript
 const user = await app.getUser()